A biophysical model explains the spontaneous bursting behavior in the developing retina: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the French ministry of Research and University of Nice (EDSTIC), the axis MTC-NSC of the University Côte d'Azur and the Doeblin federation.
+D.K. was supported by a doctoral fellowship from Ecole Doctorale des Sciences et Technologies de l'Information et de la Communication de Nice-Sophia-Antipolis (EDSTIC).
+E.O. was supported by a doctoral fellowship from Ecole des Neurosciences de Paris Ile-de-France.
+This work also benefited from the support of the axis MTC-NSC of the University Côte d'Azur and the Doeblin federation.
 We warmly acknowledge Matthias Hennig and Evelyne Sernagor for their invaluable help.
 We thank Pr.
-Jimmy Zhou for his authorization to reproduce Fig\ref{fig:Zhou-Kmodel} A, and 5A.
+Z. Jimmy Zhou for his authorization to reproduce Fig \ref{fig:Zhou-Kmodel} A, and \ref{Fig:P4} A. We thank the reviewers for their helpful criticism.